GoogleContainerTools/container-diff/README.md

         -  No: Implement `getPackages` to collect all versions of all packages within an image in a `map[string]PackageInfo`.
 Use `GetMapDiff` to diff map objects.
 See [aptDiff.go](https://github.com/GoogleCloudPlatform/container-diff/blob/master/differs/aptDiff.go#L29).
     - No: Look to [History](https://github.com/GoogleCloudPlatform/container-diff/blob/ReadMe/differs/historyDiff.go) and [File System](https://github.com/GoogleCloudPlatform/container-diff/blob/ReadMe/differs/fileDiff.go) differs as models for diffing.

-3. Write your analyzer driver in the `differs` directory, such that you have a struct for your analyzer type and two method for that differ: `Analyze` for single image analysis and `Diff` for comparison between two images:
+3. Write your analyzer driver in the `differs` directory, such that you have a struct for your analyzer type and two methods for that analyzer: `Analyze` for single image analysis and `Diff` for comparison between two images:

 ```
 type YourAnalyzer struct {}

-func (a YourAnalyzer) Analyze(image utils.Image) (utils.AnalyzeResult, error) {...}
+func (a YourAnalyzer) Analyze(image utils.Image) (utils.Result, error) {...}
-func (a YourAnalyzer) Diff(image1, image2 utils.Image) (utils.DiffResult, error) {...}
+func (a YourAnalyzer) Diff(image1, image2 utils.Image) (utils.Result, error) {...}
 ```
 The image arguments passed to your analyzer contain the path to the unpacked tar representation of the image, as well as certain configuration information (e.g. environment variables upon image creation and image history).

-If using existing package differ tools, you should create the appropriate structs to analyze or diff.
-Otherwise, create your own analyzer which should yield information to fill an AnalyzeResult or DiffResult in the next step.
+If using existing package tools, you should create the appropriate structs (e.g. `SingleVersionPackageAnalyzeResult` or `SingleVersionPackageDiffResult`) to analyze or diff.
+Otherwise, create your own structs which should yield information to fill an AnalyzeResult or DiffResult as the return type for Analyze() and Diff(), respectively, and should implement the `Result` interface, as in the next step.

-4. Create a result struct following either the AnalyzeResult or DiffResult interface by implementing the following two methods.
+4. Create a struct following the `Result` interface by implementing the following two methods.
 ```
-      GetStruct() DiffResult
+      GetStruct() interface{}
       OutputText(diffType string) error
 ```